likejazz/daum-search-mac/README.md

 # App Icon

-AppIcon derived from 'Muir: the Master Collection's browser icon.
+AppIcon derived from 'Muir: the Master Collection's browser icon for personal use only.
 <http://dewith.com/2015/muir-the-master-collection/>

 # License